 On May 13, 1939, the German transatlantic liner St. Louis sailed from Hamburg, Germany, for Havana, Cuba.
-On the voyage were 938 passengers, one of whom was not a refugee.
+On the voyage were 937 passengers.
 Almost all were Jews fleeing from the Third Reich.
-Most were German citizens, some were from Eastern Europe, and a few were officially "stateless."
+Most were German citizens, some were from eastern Europe, and a few were officially "stateless."

 The majority of the Jewish passengers had applied for US visas, and had planned to stay in Cuba only until they could enter the United States.
 But by the time the St. Louis sailed, there were signs that political conditions in Cuba might keep the passengers from landing there.
 The US State Department in Washington, the US consulate in Havana, some Jewish organizations, and refugee agencies were all aware of the situation.
 The passengers themselves were not informed; most were compelled to return to Europe.